-If you are authorised under the UK Internal Market Scheme (UKIMS) you are able to declare your goods 'not at risk' of entering the EU if goods are for sale to, or final use by, end consumers in GB.
-For more details on the UKIMS and how to get authorised refer to guidance on GOV.UK.
+If you are authorised under UKIMS, you can declare your goods 'not at risk' of entering the EU if goods are for sale to, or final use by, end consumers in GB.
+There is information on the UKIMS and how to get authorised on GOV.UK.